 Mobile psychotherapists may have specific insurance needs due to the nature of operating on-the-go.

 If most appointments are held at private addresses, for instance, then your interactions with clients will take place in a less controlled environment than in a clinic, surgery, or hospital.
-This might make public liability insurance a priority.
+This might make professional, treatment and public liability insurance beneficial.

 You’ll no doubt carry some equipment along to mobile appointments, such as a laptop and perhaps books.
 Portable equipment insurance helps to cover the cost of repairs and replacements if business equipment is stolen, lost, or broken on the job.